 Witness: Teens Drank Blood, Discussed Murder Plot

-Yohe was close friends with defendant Roderick Ferrell, 16, who had moved to Murray, Ky., from Eustis.
+In the interview, Yohe said she was close friends with defendant Roderick Ferrell, 16, who had moved to Kentucky from Eustis.

-A short time later, she said, Ferrell began talking about killing the Wendorfs in order to steal their car.
+A short time later, she said, Rod began talking about murdering the Wendorfs in order to steal their car.

-Ms. Cooper, Ferrell, Anderson and Ms. Wendorf face first-degree murder charges.
-Ms. Remington is charged with being an accessory to murder.
+Ms. Cooper, Ms. Wendorf, Ferrell and Scott Anderson face first-degree murder charges.
+Charity Keesee, also known as Sarah Remington, is charged with being an accessory to murder.